How to Legalize Singapore Documents for Use in Vietnam

 Step 3.2.
 Legalized at the Ministry of Foreign Affairs of Vietnam

-Finally, bring the documents to MOFA Vietnam to obtain the Vietnamese consular legalization stamp to:
+Finally, bring the dossier to MOFA Vietnam to obtain the Vietnamese consular legalization stamp to:

-- In Hanoi: Consular Department – Ministry of Foreign Affairs.
-Address: 40 Tran Phu, Ba Dinh District, Hanoi.
+• In Hanoi: Consular Department – Ministry of Foreign Affairs.
+Address: 40 Tran Phu, Ba Dinh Ward, Hanoi.

-- In HCMC: Foreign Affairs Department of Ho Chi Minh City – Ministry of Foreign Affairs.
-Address: 6 Alexandre de Rhodes, Ben Nghe, District 1, Ho Chi Minh City.
+• In HCMC: Foreign Affairs Department of Ho Chi Minh City – Ministry of Foreign Affairs.
+Address: 6 Alexandre de Rhodes, Saigon Ward, Ho Chi Minh City.

 Required Result: A Vietnamese consular legalization stamp affixed to the back of the document